 You will be pleased to know that the runner who runs more than one leg only pays one registration fee!

 What food and drink is available post-race?

-Pizza, including a vegetarian option, yogurt, chocolate milk, and soda are available post-race for all participants, beginning at approximately 12:30.
+A bag lunch, including a vegetarian option, is available post-race for all participants, beginning at approximately 11:30.

 What are the take-homes from the race?